croixk/rewards_program/README.md

 5. Start the local server ```$ rails s```

-6. The endpoints can now be utilized as is outlined below.
+6. The endpoints can now be utilized as outlined below.

 ## Routes